Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Tortuga Tavern (7/10)

 The Tortuga Tavern, just outside of the Pirates of the Caribbean ride, is a great place to get your Caribbean or Jamaican fix.
-They’ve got just a few items like Jerk Chicken and Jerk Teriyaki Hotdogs that make a great snack or small meal option during the day.
+They’ve got just a few items like a Caribbean-inspired Barbecued Pork Sandwich and Orange Chicken Strips that make a great snack or small meal option during the day.

 Best Magic Kingdom Attractions & Entertainment for Adults